HiRISEAI/hiriseai.github.io/_pages/about.md

 <img src="/assets/images/ESP_071952_1670.jpg" class="img-fluid" alt=" " />
 </div></p>

 HiRISEAI is a NASA-funded STEM project focused on the HiRISE images of Martian landscapes and other image data from Mars explorations.
-In this project, we strive to meet the needs of our high school students and their families in southern Nevada as well as the public at large by serving as a uniquely rich resource of materials and information through exhibits, education, research, and public service.
+In this project, we strive to meet the needs of our high school students and their families in southern Nevada as well as the public at large by serving as a uniquely rich resource of materials and information through exhibits, education, and research.
 The goal of the project is to inspire innovators locally and globally.

 **Our Team**: